cosminc98/books-recommender-sagemaker-fm/README.md

         <figcaption style="text-align:left">
           <b>Figure 1 - Anonymous Features</b>; they are anonymous because we do not one-hot encode the user ID and instead we rely on the interactions between
-          the book that we want to rate, called target books (TB), and the books that the anonymous user said they read and liked, called context books (CB), which are provided via explicit feedback, to accurately predict if an anonymous user will like a book.
+          the book that we want to rate, called target books (TB), and the books that the anonymous user said they read and liked, called context books (CB), to accurately predict if an anonymous user will like the target book.
 For more information on how these features are used see the Training notebook.
         </figcaption>
     </figure>
 </div>